 type C-h ? and Emacs will tell you what kinds of help it can give.

-If you have typed C-h and decide you don't want any help, just
+If you have typed C-h and decide you do not want any help, just

 type C-g to cancel it.

 (Some sites rebind the character C-h.
-They really shouldn't do this
+They really should not do this

-as a blanket measure, so complain to the operator.
-Meanwhile, if C-h
+as a blanket measure, so complain to the system administrator.

 The most basic HELP feature is C-h c.
 Type C-h, a c, and a